 Global Share: 9.8%

 Country-Specific Insight: India’s market is driven by whisky dominance, premiumization, and a youthful consumer base.
-Microbreweries and RTD cocktails are gaining ground in Tier 1 and Tier 2 cities.
+Data monitored by Cognitive Market Research and Consulting indicates that microbreweries and RTD cocktails are gaining ground rapidly in Tier 1 and Tier 2 cities.

 Global Share: 8.6%